Is there a waiting list?

 What is the deadline for application to the nursing program?

-To begin 3000-level nursing courses, you must meet all required eligibility qualifications and must comply fully with the deadline for a complete application (July 15 for fall semester classes, November 15 for spring, and April 15 for the summer).
+To begin 3000-level nursing courses, you must meet all required eligibility qualifications and must comply fully with the deadline for a complete application (July 15 for fall semester classes, November 15 for spring).
+Second bachelors degree students may engage in general education coursework in the summer if desired, though nursing coursework only starts in fall or spring.
+The summer application deadline is April 15.
 A complete application includes all of the following:

 Is there a separate application to the nursing program?